YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Tue Jan  2 23:43:02 2018 : Initiating START of source server for secondary instance [Melbourne] yottadbuser@santiago:~/exDir$

 At Paris (and also in Melbourne) perform the fetchresync operation and then start replication.
-You can ask YottaDB/GT.M to tell you the health of replication and also the replication backlog.
+You can ask YottaDB to tell you the health of replication and also the replication backlog.

 .. parsed-literal::
    yottadbuser@paris:~/exDir$ mupip journal -rollback -backward -fetchresync=3000 -losttrans=/home/yottadbuser/exDir/Unreplic_Trans_Report_`date +%Y%m%d%H%M%S`.txt "*"
-   %GTM-I-MUJNLSTAT, Initial processing started at Tue Jan  2 16:43:40 2018
+   %YDB-I-MUJNLSTAT, Initial processing started at Tue Jan  2 16:43:40 2018
-   %GTM-I-MUJNLSTAT, FETCHRESYNC processing started at Tue Jan  2 16:43:40 2018 Tue Jan  23 16:43:40 2018 : Assuming primary supports multisite functionality.
+   %YDB-I-MUJNLSTAT, FETCHRESYNC processing started at Tue Jan  2 16:43:40 2018 Tue Jan  23 16:43:40 2018 : Assuming primary supports multisite functionality.
 Connecting using multisite communication protocol.
    Tue Jan  23 16:43:40 2018 : Waiting for a connection...
    Tue Jan  23 16:43:41 2018 : Connection established, using TCP send buffer size 87040 receive buffer size 374400